amrhassanAHG/AI-JADE-System/README.md

 # AI JADE system
-Auto chat app with JADE to answer and explain some specific questions.
+Auto chat app with JADE and FXML to answer and explain some specific questions.